tweag/python-monorepo-example/2017-09-01-free-monads.md

 freeM phi (Free fx) = Free $ phi (freeM phi <$> fx)
 ```

-This makes `Free` a *functor*, not a haskell-functor, but a functor of
+This makes `Free` a *functor*, not a Haskell-functor, but a functor of
 categories: from the category of functors and natural transformations to itself.

 If `m` is already a monad, then there is a special interpretation of `Free m`